A Causal Framework for Observational Studies of Discrimination: An Empirical Analysis of Prosecutorial Charging Decisions

 A key hurdle in sensitivity analysis is positing a reasonable range for the strength of a possible unmeasured confounder.
 To aid interpretation, we compute the partial \(R^2\) values for various subsets of observed covariates, as recommended by \citeauthor{cinelli2018making}.
 For each such subset, we fit the regression model in Eq.~\eqref{eq:empirical_linear_model} both with and without that subset, which in turn yields a pair of partial \(R^2\) values for that subset of covariates.

 The contour plots in Figure~\ref{fig:sens} contain these reference points for five different subsets of covariates: (1) the subset describing criminal history (e.g., number of prior convictions and number of prior arrests); (2) the alleged offenses (e.g., burglary); (3) the subset of all covariates except for the alleged offenses; (4) the district in which the alleged incident took place; and (5) whether a weapon was alleged to have been used.
-We find that the partial \(R^2\) values associated with criminal history and whether a weapon was used are far below the red curves for both our analysis of gender and race, indicating that a confounder with comparable marginal explanatory power to these covariates would not be sufficient to change the sign of our estimates.
+We find that the partial \(R^2\) values associated with criminal history and whether a weapon was used are below the red curves for both our analysis of gender and race, indicating that a confounder with comparable marginal explanatory power to these covariates would not be sufficient to change the sign of our estimates.
 However, the partial \(R^2\) values corresponding to the alleged offenses and the district in which the charges were filed are near the red curve for our gender-based analysis and far above the curve for our race-based analysis, meaning that omitting a covariate with similar explanatory power could qualitatively change our conclusions.
 Furthermore, the partial \(R^2\) values corresponding to everything except the alleged offenses are far above the red curve in both cases, suggesting that an unobserved confounder of similar strength could again substantially alter our results.
-For instance, in this extreme scenario, inclusion of a currently omitted confounder with similar characteristics in the race-based analysis could yield an estimated treatment effect of more than 13\%.
+For instance, in this extreme scenario, inclusion of a currently omitted confounder with similar characteristics in the race-based analysis could yield an estimated treatment effect of more than \(13\%\).

 One cannot know the exact nature and impact of unmeasured confounding.
 Thus, as in many applied statistical problems, we must rely in large part on domain expertise and intuition to form reasonable conclusions.
-In this case, we interpret our results as providing moderately robust evidence that perceived gender and race have limited effects on prosecutorial charging decisions in the jurisdiction we consider.
+In this case, given the results of our sensitivity analysis, we interpret our empirical findings as providing evidence that perceived gender and race have limited effects on prosecutorial charging decisions in the jurisdiction we consider.
+As with the \(\cdes\), our sensitivity analysis is solely focused on discrimination in the charging decision, and, in particular, is not designed to capture the cumulative effects of discrimination stemming from arrests and other earlier decision points.